Paul Ricœur: 1946–2005: Strasbourg University to death

 Ricœur taught at the University of Strasbourg between 1948 and 1956, the only French university with a Protestant faculty of theology.
-In 1950, he received his State doctorate, submitting (as is customary in France) two theses: a "minor" thesis translating Husserl's Ideas I into French for the first time, with commentary, and a "major" thesis that he published the same year as Philosophie de la Volonté I: Le Volontaire et l'Involontaire (Philosophy of the Will I: The Voluntary and the Involuntary).
+In 1950, he received his State doctorate from the Sorbonne by submitting (as is customary in France) two theses: a "minor" thesis translating Husserl's Ideas I into French for the first time, with commentary, and a "major" thesis that he published the same year as Philosophie de la Volonté I: Le Volontaire et l'Involontaire (Philosophy of the Will I: The Voluntary and the Involuntary).
 Ricœur soon acquired a reputation as an expert on phenomenology, then the ascendent philosophy in France.

 In 1956, Ricœur took up a position at the Sorbonne as the Chair of General Philosophy.
 This appointment signaled Ricœur's emergence as one of France's most prominent philosophers.
 While at the Sorbonne, he wrote three works that cemented his reputation: Fallible Man and The Symbolism of Evil published in 1960, and Freud and Philosophy: An Essay on Interpretation published in 1965.
 Jacques Derrida was an assistant to Ricœur during that time (early 1960s).

 From 1965 to 1970, Ricœur was an administrator at the newly founded University of Paris X: Nanterre in suburban Paris.
 (Note: During that time, Ricœur was Cornelius Castoriadis' long-distance doctoral advisor.)
 Nanterre was intended as an experiment in progressive education, and Ricœur hoped that he could create a university in accordance with his vision, free of the stifling atmosphere of the tradition-bound Sorbonne and its overcrowded classes.
 Nevertheless, Nanterre became a hotbed of protest during the student uprisings of May 1968 in France.
 Ricœur was derided as an "old clown" (vieux clown) and tool of the French government.

 Disenchanted with French academic life, Ricœur taught briefly at the Université catholique de Louvain in Belgium, before taking a position at the Divinity School of the University of Chicago, where he taught from 1970 to 1985.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1971.
 His study culminated in The Rule of Metaphor: Multi-Disciplinary Studies of the Creation of Meaning in Language published in 1975 and the three-volume Time and Narrative published in 1983, 1984, 1985 Ricœur gave the Gifford Lectures in 1985/86, published in 1990 as Oneself as Another.
 This work built on his discussion of narrative identity and his continuing interest in the self.